robotology-legacy/WBI-Toolbox-controllers/controllers/torqueBalancing/CODYCO_DEMO_README.md

    `gazebo_chair`

+### Simulations
-- To run the simulation, just run the torqueBalancing controller as usual.
-In the initialization file, there will be the new option "CHAIR" as long as the old ones "YOGA" and "COORDINATOR".
+- To run the simulation, just run the torqueBalancing controller as usual, following the instructions in the [README](https://github.com/robotology-playground/WBI-Toolbox-controllers/blob/master/controllers/torqueBalancing/README.md).
+Do not open the yarpmotorgui: iCub is already in its home position!

+- In the [initialization file](https://github.com/robotology-playground/WBI-Toolbox-controllers/blob/icub_chair/controllers/torqueBalancing/initTorqueBalancing.m), there is now the new simulation option "CHAIR" as long as the old ones "YOGA" and "COORDINATOR".

 - All the demos "CHAIR", "YOGA" and "COORDINATOR" should be still available without conflicts (BUT with the right gazebo world for each demo).